Hee Youn Kwon selected as Mavis Future Faculty Fellow

 Kwon is currently researching Balance Optimization Subset Selection (BOSS), a causal inference method that uses an optimization approach.

-“BOSS enables us to estimate treatment effects by computationally solving an imbalance minimization problem,” Kwon said.
+“BOSS enables us to estimate treatment effects by computationally solving an imbalance minimization problem,” Kwon says.

 Before coming to Illinois, Kwon received her bachelor’s degree in mathematical sciences from Korea Advanced Institute of Science and Technology, and a Master of Philosophy in economics from the University of Oxford.